 No one expected you to ride your bike without training wheels on your first try.
 Likewise, finding the right fold, routine and time of use for your DivaCup may take a few cycles.
 Once you’ve got a handle on it, you’ll be inserting and removing the cup without even thinking about it.

-Every woman’s body is unique in shape, and flow, which is why some women manage to have success inserting The DivaCup on their first try, while others may require a couple tries (or even a few full cycles) to experience all its wonderful benefits!
+Every body is unique in shape, and flow, which is why some manage to have success inserting the DivaCup on their first try, while others may require a couple tries (or even a few full cycles) to experience all its wonderful benefits!

 Below are a few helpful tips to help you find the right fit and feel of your DivaCup.